-If you know me at all, you’d know that I love BREAD!
-All breads.
-Yeast breads, rolls, flat breads.
-But what I really love the most is sweet breads.
+We love making all types of bread, but especially quick bread.
 Not only do they taste amazing, but you can create a thousand combinations of flavors and have some very unique breads.
 In the fall we love chocolate zucchini and toasted coconut pumpkin bread.
 During the holidays, Gingerbread bread, chocolate orange bread.
 In the spring, lemon bread, or any type of berry bread.
 And in the summer, cherry bread, peach or apricot!

 Then, I turn the container over to inspect the bottom.
 If moldy, the mold usually starts on the bottom, and you can visually see the white, fuzzy growth.
 Another thing that will be obvious is if the blueberries are still full of juice inside their skin, as opposed to deflated like a raisin.

-First of all, if you live in Oregon, I’m jealous!
+First of all, if you live in an area where you can pick blueberries, I’m jealous!
 I want nothing more from life than to be able to grow blueberries in the wild, see them on the side of the road, and eat them all day!
 But, since I live in a dessert, I’ll just have to keep going to farmers fields for my berries, who know what they are doing!
 If you are like me, and need to locate a local berry picking farm, check out Pick Your Own for locations.

 May through August is picking season, so if you are in the season, and you find a place to pick, or grow your own, color is the next thing to check.
 Blueberries should be a deep blue or purple, all the way around the berry before picking.
 If they are green or white, they are not ready to pick.
 With a soft tug, they should release from the plant easily.
 If you have to pull too hard, it’s not ready.